algorandfoundation/xHD-Wallet-API-swift/README.md

 ### Deriving Child Public Keys

 You can also utilize `deriveKey` to derive extended public keys thus allowing `deriveChildNodePublic` to softly derive `N` public keys / addresses using a single extended key / root.
 > [!IMPORTANT]
-> We distinguish between our 32 byte public key (pk) and the 64 byte extended public key (xpk) where xpk is used to derive child nodes in `deriveChildNodePublic` & `deriveChildNodePrivate`
+> We distinguish between our 32 byte public key (pk) and the 64 byte extended public key (xpk) where xpk is used to derive child nodes in `deriveChildNodePublic` & `deriveChildNodePrivate`.
+The xpk is a concatenation of the pk & the 32 byte chaincode which serves as a key for the HMAC functions.
+>
+> **xpk should be kept secret** unless you want to allow someone else to derive descendant keys.

+child public key derivation is relevant at the unhardened levels
+<br><br>
+e.g. in bip44 get it at the account level and then derive publicly for change and keyindex

 ```swift
 let bip44Path: [UInt32] = [c.harden(44), c.harden(283), c.harden(0), 0]